 Despite its association with pre-wedding celebrations, the term dates back to the 19th century when a “hen party” was used to refer to a general get-together between women.
-Hen parties didn’t become the massively popular pre-wedding celebration it is today until at least the mid-1980s.
+These parties didn’t become the massively popular pre-wedding celebration it is today until at least the mid-1980s.

-Since then, hen parties have often been portrayed in the news and media in a negative light, often drawing a connection between hen parties and over-consumption of alcohol.
+Since then, pre-nuptial parties have often been portrayed in the news and media in a negative light, often drawing a connection between hen parties and over-consumption of alcohol.
 However, this is a common misconception as there’s so many different hen party activities out there to take part in without involving any alcohol or boozy antics!

 How Do You Choose the Wedding Date?

-A massively important part of planning any wedding is choosing what date to host the occasion.
+A massively important part of planning any celebration is choosing what date to host the occasion.
 Couples may choose or avoid certain dates for superstitious reasons, clashes with public holidays or other significant personal or financial reasons.
 For example, many people tend to avoid getting married on a Friday 13th, which is considered an unlucky day in Western culture.

 While many avoid public holidays due to increased costs and a lack of availability, a common tradition in the 1800s were Christmas Day weddings!
 Before the rise of trade unions and better employment rights, this was the only day of the year that poorer couples could get off work.
 These days, however, it’s much easier to take holidays at work and decide what the exact date of your wedding should be.

 The history of flower arrangement is an entirely different story in itself, dating back over 4000 years to the time of Ancient Egypt.
 Over time, the symbolism of the flowers chosen for the bouquet emerged in the Middle East and Asia.
 This became popular in Britain during the 18th century and became a big part of wedding ceremonies in the Victorian Era just as they are today.